jonahsandersgaming/mee6/README.md

 For this tutorial, we will use an Ubuntu 14 or up system (or virtual machine).
+This also works for Mint/CentOS/Debian/Raspbian and various linux systems.

 NOTE: This only words with Python 3.5/3.6, but we will use Python 3.5. **DOES NOT WORK WITH PYTHON 2 OR PYTHON 3.4**